nick-hue/config-files/README.md

 ## Scripts
-* dev-nerf-tmux : sh script that launches a tmux session for nerfstudio usage
+* dev-nerf-tmux : shell script that launches a tmux session for nerfstudio usage